k0pernicus/website/content/posts/opengl_and_cpp_on_m1_mac.md

 disqus = false
 +++

-Since a long time now I was interested in learning computer graphics and "do stuff" with graphics APIs.
+Since a long time now I was interested in learning computer graphics and "do stuff" with computer graphics APIs.
 I began to work on a very simple Game engine in Swift / Metal last year but I began to switch to a Windows machine a few months ago, and Swift / Metal is not compatible with Windows (and will never be I think).